hiddewie/template/README.md

 This software:
 - reads the configuration file or standard input
 - reads the template file
-- reads the environment, if the `environment` function is used
+- reads the environment to set the log level, and if the `environment` function is used
 - does not write any files
 - does not make any network connections